-Store between 2 and 8 °C (in a refrigerator) in the original carton until ready to use.
+Store between 2°C and 8°C (in a refrigerator) in the original carton until ready to use.
 DO NOT FREEZE.
-Keep the prefilled pen in the outer carton to protect from light.
-Refrigerated Idacio prefilled pen remain stable until the expiration date printed on the auto-injector.
+Protect from light.
+Refrigerated Idacio remains stable until the expiration date printed on the autoinjector, prefilled syringe or vial.
 Do not use beyond the expiration date.

-When needed, for example when you/your child are travelling, an Idacio prefilled pen can be stored at room temperature (up to 25 °C/77 °F) for a single maximum period of 14 days - be sure to protect it from light.
+When needed, for example when you/your child are travelling, an Idacio auto-injector (pen) or prefilled syringe can be stored at room temperature (up to 25°C/77°F) for a single maximum period of 28 days - be sure to protect it from light.

-Once taken out of the refrigerator for room temperature storage, an Idacio prefilled pen must be used within 14 days, even if it is put back in the refrigerator.
-If not used within 14 days, the Idacio prefilled pen must be discarded.
-You should record the date when the Idacio prefilled pen is first removed from the refrigerator.
+Once taken out of the refrigerator for room temperature storage, an Idacio auto-injector (pen) or prefilled syringe must be used within 28 days, even if it is put back in the refrigerator.
+If not used within 28 days, the Idacio auto-injector (pen) or prefilled syringe must be discarded.
+You should record the date when the Idacio auto-injector (pen) or prefilled syringe is first removed from the refrigerator.
 Care should be taken to avoid dropping or crushing the product as it contains a glass syringe.